flapjack/flapjack-diner/README.md

 }
 ```

-FIXME create return values

-Returns true if creation succeeded or false if creation failed.
+Returns false if creation failed, or the created object(s) if it succeeded.

 [^](#contents_create_acknowledgements)